-(B) the date of a Court order on consent (i) dismissing, terminating, or remanding a case, or (ii) granting or dismissing an uncontested application for attorney fees and expenses, when the order states that it constitutes the mandate of the Court.
+(B) the date of a Court order (i) granting the parties' joint motion to dismiss, terminate, or remand a case, or (ii) granting or dismissing an uncontested application for attorney fees and expenses.

 (2) Unless the Court orders otherwise, judgment is effective when entered on the docket, which will be after the later of

 (A) the date on which the time allowed in Rule 35(d) (Time for Motion) has expired, or